ssujit/datascience_monitoring/README.md

 # datascience_monitoring

+## Documentation for the elearning

+#What?
-Documentation for the elearning on data science in case of monitoring landuse and urban development.
+To use the blessings of opendata for generating policy relevant knowledge in case of landuse and urban development.

+# Principals:
+- reproducibality